CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 Widgets are the main elements for creating a UI in Qt.
 They can present data and updated information, receive user input (mouse, keyboard, and other events from the window system), and provide a container for grouping other widgets.

-``QWidget`` is the fundamental class in Qt that provides the capability to handleuser input events and renders its representation on the screen.
+``QWidget`` is the fundamental class in Qt that provides the capability to handle user input events and renders its representation on the screen.

 All UI elements provided by Qt are subclasses of QWidget or are used in connection with a QWidget subclass.